Code-Institute-Submissions/bw-ci-milestone2/README.md

 ## Deployment

 The site is hosted on GitHub Pages and is update automatically with every commit to the master branch.
-The site can be run locally  by cloning the repository onto your machine and opening with an editor of choice.
-This is done using >'git clone https://github.com/badziobw/bw-ci-milestone2.git in the terminal, the files are then copied onto your hard drive.
+The site can be run locally  by cloning the repository onto your machine and opening index.html in a browser of choice.
+This is done using >'git clone https://github.com/badziobw/bw-ci-milestone2.git' in the terminal, the files are then copied onto your hard drive.

 ## Credits

-All the movie data generated for this project was used via [TMDB Api](https://developers.themoviedb.org/) This project is for eductional use.
+* All the movie data generated for this project was used via [TMDB Api](https://developers.themoviedb.org/)
+* This project is for eductional use.

-Special thanks to my mentor Felipe Souza Alarcon for his support throughout the project.
+* Special thanks to my mentor Felipe Souza Alarcon for his support throughout the project.
-To help me solve an issue with appending content to container I refered to [this](https://stackoverflow.com/questions/23673905/appendchild-is-not-a-function-javascript) SA question
+* To help me solve an issue with appending content to container I refered to [this](https://stackoverflow.com/questions/23673905/appendchild-is-not-a-function-javascript) SA question
-To avoid displaying comma in between each data i used [this Stack overflow](https://stackoverflow.com/questions/45812160/unexpected-comma-using-map) solution
+* To avoid displaying comma in between each data i used [this Stack overflow](https://stackoverflow.com/questions/45812160/unexpected-comma-using-map) solution
-In order to fully undertand how to fetch data from this API I refered to [this](https://www.youtube.com/watch?v=mWg2udweauY) Youtube Video
+* In order to fully undertand how to fetch data from this API I refered to [this](https://www.youtube.com/watch?v=mWg2udweauY) Youtube Video
-For responsiveness image used in readMe I used [Reponsivedesign.is](http://ami.responsivedesign.is/#) Modal, navigation and carousel code was based off Bootstrap's own sample code.
+* For responsiveness image used in readMe I used [Reponsivedesign.is](http://ami.responsivedesign.is/#)
+* Modal, navigation and carousel code was based off Bootstrap's own sample code.